Stockbroker

-A stockbroker is a regulated broker, broker-dealer, or registered investment adviser (in the United States) who may provide financial advisory and investment management services and execute transactions such as the purchase or sale of stocks and other investments to financial market participants in return for a commission, markup, or fee, which could be based on a flat rate, percentage of assets, or hourly rate.
-The term also refers to financial companies, offering such services.
+A stockbroker is an individual or company that buys and sells stocks and other investments for a financial market participant in return for a commission, markup, or fee.
+In most countries they are regulated as a broker or broker-dealer and may need to hold a relevant license and may be a member of a stock exchange.
+They generally act as a financial adviser and investment manager.
+In this case they may also be licensed as a financial adviser such as a registered investment adviser (in the United States).

-Examples of professional designations held by individuals in this field, which affects the types of investments they are permitted to sell and the services they provide include chartered financial consultants, certified financial planners or chartered financial analysts (in the United States and UK), chartered strategic wealth professionals (in Canada), chartered financial planners (in the UK).
-The Financial Industry Regulatory Authority provides an online tool designed to help understand professional designations in the United States.
+Examples of professional designations held by individuals in this field, which affects the types of investments they are permitted to sell and the services they provide include chartered financial consultants, certified financial planners or chartered financial analysts (in the United States and UK), chartered financial planners (in the UK).

-Terms

-The other names or titles include share holder registered representative (in the United States and Canada), trading representative (in Singapore), or more broadly, an investment broker, investment adviser, financial adviser, wealth manager, and investment professional.
+In the United States, the Financial Industry Regulatory Authority provides an online tool designed to help understand professional designations.